adobe-research/SuperGaussian/README.md

             --- XXX.png
             ...
 ```
 3. We provide the quantitative results using the above cached upsampling images below.
 Note RealBasicVSR is a third-party method, which we newly benchmarked.
+Meanwhile, we recommend also trying to use Upscale-a-video video prior in our SuperGaussian framework, one alternative to VideoGigaGAN which should give much better performance than RealBasicVSR.
 ```
 | Priors       | LPIPS ↓ | NIQE  ↓ | FID  ↓ |
 |--------------|---------|---------|--------|